aduwillie/ad-graphql-basics/README.md

 The repository covers all the basic needs to get GraphQL setup for both server side (hapi.js) and client side.

+### Dependencies

+The following are the dependencies needed to have the client-side working smoothly.
+They can all be installed via `npm install <dependency_name>`.

+- apollo-client
+- apollo-link-
+- apollo-link-http
+- apollo-link-ws
+- apollo-utilities
+- subscriptions-transport-ws
+- graphql-tag

+Also, webpack is used to help with bundling of the client side javascript code.
+It should be noted the loaders are essential to having webpack work as intended.
+The webpack config is as follows:

+For the server-side of the implementation the dependencies are as follows:

+- @hapi/hapi
+- @hapi/inert
+- apollo-server-hapi

+The `package.json` file can always be checked to confirm working versions and any updates.

 ## Server

 Hapi.js version 18 is the web framework behind this project.
 Its fast, clean and easy to understand.
 The core data model is a book as can be seen in the library.
 Since data persistence is not of concern in this project, hardcoded copies are used.
 This is just for study purposes and so I cannot guarantee the correctness of the relationship between a book and an author.